Learn more about the latest security and privacy threats

 Yes.
 GAMSTOP and Spelpaus are integrated by default.
 The Coalition for Fantasy Sports' partnership with idPair is supported through the same policy layer.
 For state-specific registries where the data feed is less mature, your team can add or swap checks from the dashboard without a code release.

 No to both.
-KYC at signup and ongoing CDD are different from real-time transaction monitoring (pair with Zyphe AML software) and different from physical-presence geolocation (continue running GeoComply).
+KYC for iGaming at signup and ongoing CDD are different from real-time transaction monitoring (pair with Zyphe AML software) and different from physical-presence geolocation (continue running GeoComply).
 Zyphe's role is the verified-identity layer; the audit trail joins all three.